1. Home

 Primary Support

-• Vertical Columns: Providing the foundational framework for high-rise buildings.
+• Vertical Columns: providing the structural framework for high-rise buildings.

-• Main Framework: Forming the backbone of industrial platforms and crane runways.
+• Main Framework: forming the backbone of warehouses, factories, and crane runways.

 Secondary Support

-• Bracing Elements: Ensuring lateral stability against wind and seismic forces.
+• Bracing Elements: improving resistance to wind and seismic forces.

 Advantages of H-Beams in Steel Structures

-• High Strength-to-Weight Ratio: They support heavy loads while remaining relatively lightweight, optimizing material usage and cost.
+• High Strength-to-Weight Ratio: supports heavy loads without unnecessary material usage.

-• Superior Load-Bearing Capacity: Their wide flanges enhance the ability to handle both vertical and horizontal loads.
+• Superior Load-Bearing Capacity: wide flanges distribute weight evenly, suitable for both vertical and horizontal applications.

-• Resistance to Buckling: The thicker web and wider flanges provide excellent buckling resistance, crucial for tall structures and long spans.
+• Resistance to Buckling: thicker web and flanges improve stability in tall buildings and long-span structures.

 Common Standard Sizes of H-Beams